-Director of development
+Director of Development

-Full Time: 40 hours/week, salary commensurate with experience and nonprofit work.
+Salary commensurate with experience and nonprofit work.

-Competence and aptitude with Microsoft programs including Access, Publisher, Excel, PowerPoint, Word and Outlook and especially Donor Perfect other relevant programs and apps is essential and a working knowledge of QuickBooks is helpful.
-The ability to skillfully use and learn other programs such as Adobe Suite is also helpful.
+Competence and aptitude with Microsoft programs including Word, Publisher, Excel, PowerPoint, and Outlook; especially DonorPerfect; experience with social media and other relevant programs and apps is essential.
+A working knowledge of QuickBooks and skillfully learn and use other programs such as Adobe Suite is also helpful.

 The Director of Development must be dependable, punctual, and trustworthy, able to work effectively both independently and as a team member, and manage and implement detailed work accurately and efficiently.
 The Director of Development must be able to juggle multiple priorities with enthusiasm, meet deadlines, accept and understand direction, communicate clearly and work well with other staff, trustees, volunteers and interns.
 Interest and ability in developing a working knowledge of historic preservation is essential.